staabm/staabm.github.io/draft.md

 Most interessting is the case where we figured out that a variable which can never be `null`, also means that [it can never be defined in the falsey-context](https://phpstan.org/r/44fbea2a-6f3c-4231-a985-bc5994664937).

 Getting this right addtionally means that PHPStan gets smarter for the `!empty($variable)`-case and the null coallescing operator `??`.

+## 2024 here we come

+I wish you all the best for the upcoming year.
+I am looking forward to continue my open source work and I hope you will support me in doing so.

+If one of those open source projects is critical for your business, please [consider supporting my work with your sponsoring 💕](https://github.com/sponsors/staabm)